 The IASB issued a number of new and revised IASs, International Financial Reporting Standards ("IFRS"), amendments and related IFRICs which are effective for the Company's financial year beginning on April 1, 2020.
-The Company has adopted all the following new standards relevant to the Company for the three months ended June 30, 2021.
+The Company has adopted all the following new standards relevant to the Company for the period ended September 30, 2021.